Sodder children disappearance: Christmas Eve 1945 house fire

 Efforts to find aid and rescue the children were unexpectedly complicated.
 The phone did not work, so Marion ran to a neighbor's house to call the Fayetteville fire department.
 A driver on the nearby road had also seen the flames and called from a nearby tavern; they too were unsuccessful either because they could not reach the operator or because the phone there turned out to be broken.
 Either the neighbor or the passing motorist was eventually successful in reaching the fire department from another phone in the center of town.

-George, barefoot, climbed the house's outside wall and broke open an attic window, cutting his arm in the process.
-He and his sons intended to use a ladder to the attic to rescue the other children, but it was not in its usual spot resting against the house and could not be found anywhere nearby.
+George, barefoot, attempted to climb the house's outside wall and broke open a window, cutting his arm in the process.
+He and his sons intended to use a ladder to the attic to rescue the other children, but it was not in its usual spot resting against the house and could not be found nearby.
 A water barrel that could have been used to extinguish the fire was frozen solid.
 George then tried to pull both of the trucks he used in his business up to the house and use them to climb to the attic window, but neither of them would start despite having worked perfectly during the previous day.

 Frustrated, the six Sodders who had escaped had no choice but to watch the house burn down and collapse over the next 45 minutes.
 They assumed the other five children had perished in the blaze.
 The fire department, low on manpower due to the war and relying on individual firefighters to call each other, did not respond until later that morning.
 Chief F.J.
 Morris said the next day that the already slow response was further hampered by his inability to drive the fire truck, requiring that he wait until someone who could drive was available.

 The firefighters, one of whom was a brother of Jennie's, could do little but look through the ashes that were left in the Sodders' basement.
 By 10 a.m., Morris told the Sodders that they had not found any bones, as might have been expected if the other children had been in the house as it burned.
 According to another account, they did find a few bone fragments and internal organs, but chose not to tell the family; it has also been noted by modern fire professionals that their search was cursory at best.
 Nevertheless, Morris believed that the five children unaccounted for had died in the fire, suggesting it had been hot enough to burn their bodies completely.